For adults with neuropathic pain, it is impossible to confidently state whether TENS is effective in relieving pain when compared to sham TENS.

 For TENS compared to sham TENS, five studies were suitable for pooled analysis.
 We described the remainder of the studies in narrative form.
 Overall, we judged 11 studies at high risk of bias, and four at unclear risk.
 Due to the small number of eligible studies, the high levels of risk of bias across the studies and small sample sizes, we rated the quality of the evidence as very low for the pooled analysis and very low individual GRADE rating of outcomes from single studies.
 For the individual studies discussed in narrative form, the methodological limitations, quality of reporting and heterogeneous nature of interventions compared did not allow for reliable overall estimates of the effect of TENS.

-Five studies (across various neuropathic conditions) were suitable for pooled analysis of TENS versus sham TENS investigating change in pain intensity using a visual analogue scale.
+Five studies (across various neuropathic conditions) were suitable for pooled analysis of TENS versus sham TENS investigating pain intensity using a visual analogue scale.
 We found a mean postintervention difference in effect size favouring TENS of -1.58 (95% confidence interval (CI) -2.08 to -1.09, P < 0.00001, n = 207, six comparisons from five studies) (very low quality evidence).
 There was no significant heterogeneity in this analysis.
 While this exceeded our prespecified minimally important difference for pain outcomes, we assessed the quality of evidence as very low meaning we have very little confidence in this effect estimate and the true effect is likely to be substantially different from that reported in this review.
 Only one study of these five investigated health related quality of life as an outcome meaning we were unable to report on this outcome in this comparison.
 Similarly, we were unable to report on global impression of change or changes in analgesic use in this pooled analysis.

 Ten small studies compared TENS to some form of usual care.
 However, there was great diversity in what constituted usual care, precluding pooling of data.
 Most of these studies found either no difference in pain outcomes between TENS versus other active treatments or favoured the comparator intervention (very low quality evidence).
 We were unable to report on other primary and secondary outcomes in these single trials (health-related quality of life, global impression of change and changes in analgesic use).